solo-io/gloo-docs/gloo/docs/enterprise/authentication/jwt.md

 ## Appendix - Use a Remote JWKS Server

 Let's demonstrate how to use an external JWKS server with Gloo.
+Here's the plan:

-For extra fun, we will demonstrate this by creating a private key and using it to sign a custom JWT that we will create.
-We will use `openssl` to create a key to sign with and use `npm` to install a utility to convert the key to a json format.
+1. Create a private key (we will use it to sign and verify a custom JWT that we will create).
+1. Use `openssl` to create the key used to sign the JWT.
+1. We will use `npm` to install a conversion utility to convert the key from PEM to Json Web Key format.
+1. Deploy a JWKS server to serve the key.
+1. Configure Gloo to verify JWTs using the key stored in the server.
+1. Create and sign a custom JWT and use it to authenticate with Gloo.

 ### Create the Private Key